Chalk-Organization/Specification/ChalkProtocolData.md

 `10` and `11` are undecided and just there if we want to expand the types of data able to be sent.

+The rest of the 8 bits will always be `0`

 # JSON Formats

 The rest of the data will be JSON